ConPaaS-team/conpaas/docs/userguide.rst

 for this operation to succeed.
 Otherwise you risk data loss.
 The download_manifest operation of the XtreemFS service will also shut the service down.
-This behaviour might differ from other ConPaaS services, but is neccessary to avoid copying the whole filesystem (which would be a very expensive operation).
+This behaviour might differ from other ConPaaS services, but is necessary to avoid copying the whole filesystem (which would be a very expensive operation).
 This might change in future releases.

 The HTC service
 ===============
 The HTC service provides a throughput-oriented scheduler for bags of tasks submitted on demand for ConPaaS.
-An inial bag of tasks is sampled generating a throughput = f(cost) function.
-The user is allowed at any point, including upon new tasks submission,to request the latest throughput = f(cost) function and insert his target throughput.
+An initial bag of tasks is sampled generating a throughput = f(cost) function.
+The user is allowed at any point, including upon new tasks submission, to request the latest throughput = f(cost) function and insert his target throughput.
 After the first bag is sampled and submitted for execution the user is allowed to add tasks to the job with the corresponding identifier.
-The user is allowed at any point, including upon new tasks submission,to request the latest throughput = f(cost) function and adjust his target throughput.
+The user is allowed at any point, including upon new tasks submission, to request the latest throughput = f(cost) function and adjust his target throughput.
 All tasks that are added are immediately submitted for execution using the latest configuration requested by the user, corresponding to the target throughput.